HMS Defender (1883)

 HMS Defender was a second-class colonial-service torpedo boat built in 1883 for service in New Zealand and abandoned at Lyttelton sometime after 1900.
-Her remains are today displayed at the Lyttelton Torpedo Boat Museum.
+Its remains are today displayed at the Lyttelton Torpedo Boat Museum.

-Construction
+History

+Acquisition

 She was acquired, with 3 similar second-class torpedo boats, for the external defence of New Zealand, at a cost of about £3,200 each.
 All four boats were built and engined by John I. Thornycroft & Company at Church Wharf, Chiswick on the River Thames.
 Defender was launched on 30 July 1883 and was commissioned for trials on 18 September the same year.

-Armament

 As built she was armed with a single McEvoy spar torpedo, which was designed to be rammed into a vessel and explode beneath the waterline.
 A single 2-barrelled Nordenfelt machine gun comprised the total gun armament.